- Alumni Association

 The 1940s and '50s saw tremendous new developments by the Association as they continued to grow and thrive.

 - Herbert Lockyer, Jr. (1939) was hired as executive secretary of the Association

 - Alumni Advance program approved by MBI trustees.
-The three main points were: organizing of local fellowships; dissemination of information; establishing an Alumni fund
+The three main points were: organizing local fellowships, disseminating information, and establishing an Alumni fund

-- In March, 1949, the first edition of Moody Alumni News were distributed free of charge
+- In March 1949 the first edition of Moody Alumni News was distributed free of charge

 - Revised constitution written and approved

 - Christian Workers' Bureau became Alumni Placement Service